top of page

 Every Saturday evening, the cowboys would flood into town.
 Their rough language, smelly, sweat-soaked clothes, and the tobacco smoke-filled room changed the character of the Commercial Saloon.
 I didn’t want to stay long as trouble always accompanied late hours and drunken cowboys.
 As I finished my first rye, I remembered I had promised Eli and his wife that I wouldn’t drink anymore.
 I promised myself that I would order a beer next time.
 When I stared toward the bar to signal the barkeep, I spotted the owner, Aled Williams, talking to him.
 As they finished their discussion, the bartender poured two glasses of something … it appeared to be rye, but I couldn’t see the label, if it had one.
 Anyway, Williams walked my way, and he put the drink in front of me as he sat across the table in Jade’s place.”

-The author’s extensive research is another drawcard, together with the way in which fictional characters are integrated with real life historical places, events, and people from the past.
+The author’s extensive research is another high point to the novel, together with the way in which fictional characters are integrated with real life historical places, events, and people from the past.
 This commitment to authenticity does mean that some content is graphic and may be confronting for some modern readers, however other readers may see this approach as accurate for the times.
 Reading “The Bisti Badlands” has inspired this reviewer to seek out more information to learn about the history of this area, which is surely the mark of a convincing historical novel.
-At times, though, the book itself is weighed down by the sheer amount of historical detail, and it is by no means a short read.

 As the post-election days grew into a week, the Silver City Enterprise reported election officials were suspected of ballot box tampering in the Three Rivers precinct.
 The article said the precinct captain reported someone had stolen the ballot box from a rider who was carrying it to Las Cruces.
 The Republican also reported that the malefactor removed the ballots and poll book from the box.
 As of November twenty-five, no one had delivered the box or its contents to Las Cruces.
 The Three Rivers precinct garnered sworn returns, but the two presiding Democratic commissioners blocked their tally.
 Another issue involved electors voting for unregistered candidates.
 However, that was just the thin end of the wedge.
 The two Democratic County Commissioners awarded any mention of a candidate’s name anywhere on the ballot, to the candidate in his registered seat.
 The newspaper noted that those commissioners benefitted tremendously from their own ruling.”